Timothy C. Hain, MD

 - Another br_admin lite -- takes up more space.

 - Installation takes hours.
 You load this, you load that, you tweak this, you tweak that.
 You try this out -- very painful.
+This is why Brother printers are strong/cheap -- they are the IKEA of printers.
+My instructions below make it possible to set them up in an hour or so.

 - There is an amazing array of different models (see above), without much to differentiate them.
+In other words, it doesn't really get easier when you spend more money on the printer.

 - Toner for the color printer (9970) is extremely expensive.
+Suggest avoiding this guy.

 Brother MFC-8890DW printer setup for scan to FTP or Network